hatfieldlibrary/marc_data_migration/README.md

   -h, --help            show this help message and exit -r, --replace-fields  Replace fields with fields from the OCLC record.
   -pm, --perfect-match  Perfect OCLC title match will be required with lower
-                        fuzzy matchratios written to seperate files.
+                        fuzzy match ratios written to seperate files.
   -db database name, --use-database database name
-                        Postgres database name to use instead of the OCLC API -di, --database-insert
+                        Provide name of the postgres database name to use instead of the OCLC API.
+This significantly speeds up processing.
+  -di, --database-insert
-                        Insert record into database while replacing fields with OCLC API data.
+                        Insert records into database while replacing fields with OCLC API data.
 Requires --use-database flag with database name.
   -comp, --compare_oclc_numbers
-                        Retrieve OCLC records and compare oclc numbers inthe response and with the original input file.
+                        Retrieve OCLC records and compare oclc numbers in the response and with the original input file.
 Logs any the discrepancies for analysis.
   -nt, --no-title-check
                         Skip the fuzzy title match on 245a before updating records.
-You probably do not want to do this -t, --track-fields    Create an audit log of modified fields.
+You probably do not want to do this.
+  -t, --track-fields    Create an audit log of modified fields.
   -m, --track-title-matches
                         Create audit log of fuzzy title matches.